allejo/PhpSoda/README.md

 A PHP library for working with the [Socrata API](http://dev.socrata.com/docs/endpoints.html).
 Compared to Socrata's official implementation, this library takes more of an object-oriented approach to working with the API instead of manually creating requests to submit.

+This library fully supports interacting with the API by getting datasets and handling tokens or authentication in order to write or modify datasets.

 ## Requires

 - PHP 5.3+

-## Examples
+## Sample Usage

-This library supports getting datasets, writing datasets, and handling tokens or authentication.

-### Get a dataset
+**Get a dataset**

 ```php
 // Create a client with information about the API to handle tokens and authentication